 Skip to Content

-Watch trailer for Eyes Wide Shut Watch trailer
+Watch trailer for Eyes Wide Shut – In 35mm!
+Watch trailer

 Midnite weekend screenings happen on Friday & Saturday nights,. so please be sure to arrive on Friday and/or Saturday night by 11:45pm for seating and the screening will start after midnight.